yjmantilla/yjmantilla.github.io/tutorials/git-for-windows-with-conda.md

+---
-# Git for windows with conda
+title: Git for windows with conda
+---

 How to use a bash style terminal in windows with conda commands activated.